 60” by 60” with a door size of 32 inches (minimum) or 36 inches (more common).

-What is the height of an ADA compliant toilet?
+8: What is the height of an ADA-compliant toilet?

 The location of the urinals, whether hung on a wall or within a stall, should be no more than 17 inches from the floor.
 The urinal itself should be at least 13.5 inches long (measured from the back to the front edge).
 The flush valve should be 48 inches from the floor or 44 inches if the urinal can create 20 inches of reach.

+So, what makes a sink ADA compliant?
 Sinks need to be at least 34 inches from the floor.
-The space below the sink (also known as “knee clearance”) should be 27 inches high; 11 to 25 inches deep and 30 inches wide.
+The ADA compliant sink height or the space below the sink (also known as “knee clearance”) should be 27 inches high; 11 to 25 inches deep and 30 inches wide.
 Also, any exposed pipe under the sink needs to be insulated.

-How to Make Faucets and Flush values ADA Compliant
+11: How to Make Faucets and Flush Values ADA Compliant

 Faucets need to be easily operated by one hand.
 Touch, push, or electronic controlled faucet levers are advised.
 To meet ADA regulations, the faucet function should require less than 5 (five) pounds of force to turn on and off.
 Faucets and/or flush values should not require to be twisted, pinched, or tightly grasped to achieve the desired results.